Bukk94/KickLib/README.md

 Kick streaming platform.
 I don't take responsibility for any KickLib misuse and I strongly advice against such actions.

 Once API is officially released, this library will be adjusted accordingly.

+# Special Thanks

+@Robertsmania for helping with OTP generation and library improvements

 # License